BrandEmbassy/interview/README.md

 * Running tests also as part of build
 * Resolve duplication in webpack.config.js and webpack.config.dev.js
 * Using Immutable.js to enforce immutability of the state
 * When persisting data on a server, we'd need a better id generation technique.
-Now ids come simply from indices in the main list.
 * Phone number handling should be smarter.
 Now it doesn't handle international numbers and doesn't reflect locales.
 * Routes use magic constants heavily, those should be extracted into one place
+* Id passed to route doesn't affect the app state.
+This it not neccessarilly a practical problem but it is a violation of the sinlge state object principle.
+* The build process could use linting to check on things like semicolons, console usage, etc.
+* Actions are not strongly typed.
+Currently redux complains when passing something that's not a basic object which makes the typing more difficult.